side menu

 This tab lets you verify whether the request resolution time meets the SLA terms:

-• SLA metrics.
-A table showing SLA targets for the selected service and the actual performance values recorded during request handling.
+• SLA Indicators.
+A table showing SLA standards for the selected service and the actual performance values recorded during request handling.

-• Status changes.
+• Time in Status.
 A table showing how much time the request spent in each status.

 This tab contains extra information about the request and the applicant: